-There are some key differences between EDR and MDR.
-Knowing them will help you understand the value of both and how they complement each other in enabling a hardened security posture, if properly integrated.
+There are key differences between EDR and MDR.
+Knowing them will help you understand their value and how they complement each other in enabling a hardened security posture, if properly integrated.

 EDR stands for endpoint detection and response.
-EDR is software that focuses on the detection of and response to cybersecurity threats on the endpoint (servers, laptops, mobile devices, virtual environments, etc.).
+It’s a software that focuses on the detection of and response to cybersecurity threats on the endpoint (servers, laptops, mobile devices, virtual environments, etc.).
 EDR can do threat detection, prevention, and even give you the ability to quarantine compromised assets.
-EDR can also be a great tool for getting to root cause.
-With all the data collected before, during, and after an attack, analysts are able to get surgical with their root cause analysis.
+It’s also a great tool for getting to root cause.
+With all the data collected before, during, and after an attack, analysts can get surgical with their root cause analysis.

 [Related Reading: What Is Endpoint Detection and Response?]

-By leveraging the principals of network security monitoring coupled with detection and prevention solutions, like EDR, MDR providers are able to offer posture hardening services and expand their threat coverage from network to endpoint detection and response.
+By leveraging the principals of network security monitoring coupled with detection and prevention solutions (like EDR) MDR providers can offer posture hardening services and expand their threat coverage from network to EDR.

 How MDR and EDR Interact

 MDR and EDR are two different security solutions, but they integrate to fill in security and resource gaps.
-Simply put, MDR can leverage EDR’s technologies as a method to enhance its threat detection, analysis, and response capabilities.
+Simply put, MDR can leverage EDR’s technologies to enhance its threat detection, analysis, and response capabilities.

-There isn’t really a competition of which is better when it comes to MDR vs. EDR.
-Yes, there is a difference between the two, but most MDR providers utilize EDR functionality to achieve maximum visibility across the entire environment, so that threats and breaches can be detected quickly and responded to appropriately.
+There isn’t really a competition of if MDR or EDR is better.
+Yes, they’re different, but most MDR providers use EDR functionality to achieve maximum visibility across the entire environment, so threats and breaches can be detected quickly and responded to appropriately.

 An Alert Logic Demonstration

 This spending directly reflects the fact that threats against businesses are mounting.
-Alert Logic is well aware of the risk your company faces from all sides, every day.
-Our 24/7 white-glove MDR service offers comprehensive coverage for:
+Fortra’s Alert Logic is well aware of the risk your company faces from all sides, every day.
+Our extended endpoint protection monitors and isolates endpoint attacks at the earliest opportunity, providing comprehensive coverage for:

 With scalable pricing and an expert security operations team, you can count on us to make cybersecurity easy for you.